Permanent Disability

 What is Permanent Disability?

-Permanent Disability benefits are designed to compensate employees who have sustained permanent functional impairments or limitations as a result of their work-related injuries.
+Permanent Disability (PD) benefits are designed to compensate employees who have sustained permanent functional impairments or limitations as a result of their work-related injuries.
 Unlike Temporary Disability benefits, which are meant for short-term recovery, PD benefits address long-term or lifelong disabilities.

 Determination of Permanent Disability